 Every day I see more and more women getting out there and making the most out of their life.
 They witness strange cultures, meet new people, and watch the day begin and end with fresh eyes.
 They are moments that will never be forgotten.

 It was a moment in my life that was full of excitement.
-I made new friends and my perspective on the world and home changed forever.
-Solo travel can be an intimidating experience at first, but after a week or so it all feels natural.
+I made new friends, and my perspective on the world and home changed forever.
+Solo travel can be an intimidating experience at first, but after a week or so, it all feels natural.

 We still get emails and messages from a lot of nervous travelers.
 So, I wanted to put some of my top female travel tips together in a post.
-This isn’t just geared towards solo female travelers either, it’s for all the ladies of the world!
+This isn’t just geared towards solo female travelers either.
+It’s for all the ladies of the world!
 (Maybe some men too)

 Top Travel Tips for Women

 If you’re anything like me you need a dousing of conditioner over your hair every time you shower.
 One thing I’ve learned from my travels is that most hotels will provide you with soap and shampoo, but only the high-end ones will leave you with a small bottle of conditioner.
-And even when they do leave those bottles it’s usually not the good stuff you may be used to back home.
+And even when they do leave those bottles, it’s usually not the good stuff you may be used to back home.

 In general, I recommend packing all your own toiletries.
-This means you have all of your favorite products and you don’t have to waste plastic by using the single-use bottles at hotels.
+This means you have all of your favorite products and you don’t have to waste plastic by using single-use bottles at hotels.
 Read more eco-friendly travel tips here.

 Pay More for Female Hostel Dorm Beds

 For the first two years of my travels, I stayed in many hostels.
 But it only took a few sleepless nights in mixed dormitories with smelly men snoring up above, I decided, no more mixed dorms.
 I then decided to not pick the cheapest dorm bed available on HostelWorld and instead paid $5 more for female dorms.
 Trust me, it’s well worth it.
 No more loud snorers, no loud 4 am entries turning all the lights on, and no more wandering eyes.